 The four-acre plot was divided into four 1 acre sections-2 acres reserved for white residents, 1 acre reserved for visitors and 1 acre reserved for black residents.
 Over time, the lack of maintenance of City Cemetery became a concern and in 1917, the City's Public Works Commission took over responsibility of the cemetery.
 A fire in the City's municipal auditorium occurred on October 25, 1930 which destroyed all of the burial records for City Cemetery and Mt.
 Hope Cemetery.
 As a result, no further burial lots have been sold at City Cemetery as there is no way to determine lot boundaries.

-By the early 1970's, responsibility for maintenance of the City's Cemeteries was transferred to the City's Parks and Recreation Department and four full-time, permanent staff assigned to the Cemeteries crew.
+By the early 1970's, responsibility for maintenance of the City's Cemeteries was transferred to the City's Parks, Recreation and Cultural Resources Department and four full-time, permanent staff assigned to the Cemeteries crew.
 A regular maintenance program was established, and a long-range improvement plan developed for the for City Cemetery, but vandalism and vagrancy continued to plague the City Cemetery throughout 1970's, 1980's, and early 1990's.
 Attempts were made by volunteer groups, such as the Raleigh Junior Women's Club, to improve City Cemetery.